PerlAlien/Alien-Build/README.md

 assume the current directory is the source root.
 If no files are stored at all, an exception with an appropriate diagnostic will be thrown.

-**Note**: If you register this hook, then the fetch, decode and sort hooks will NOT be called.
+**Note**: If you register this hook, then the fetch, decode and prefer hooks will NOT be called.

 ## fetch hook